hapijs/hapi/API.md

     - JSONP configuration is ignored for any response returned from the extension point since no route is matched yet and the JSONP configuration is unavailable.
 - Lookup route using request path
-    - if no route if found or if the path violates the HTTP specification, skips to the **`'onPreResponse'`** extension point.
+    - if no route is found or if the path violates the HTTP specification, skips to the **`'onPreResponse'`** extension point.
 - Process query extensions (e.g. JSONP)
 - Parse cookies